Mark-MDO47/SnowGlobe-TFT-Gizmo/GO_BIG.md

 | Option-B: Itramax USB Extension Cable White Flat 10FT 2Pack | USB-A extender cable | https://www.amazon.com/Itramax-Extension-USB-Compatible-Weatherproof/dp/B0DCNJCSS3/?th=1 |
 | Option-B: Smays Short 1ft USB C Cable USB A to Type C 20-Pack white | Short USB-A to USB-C cable | https://www.amazon.com/dp/B0DMSPR6XF |

+Note: having the SnowGlobe hardware directly attached to the USB cable causes the hardware to shift around when the cable is inserted and removed.
+Using a USB extension cable with an always-attached short USB cable on the SnowGlobe is my latest attempt to solve this.
+I plan to try some moldable plastic on the hole in the SnowGlobe to fix the short USB cable in place.
+Since the hole will be in the back of the SnowGlobe, this should not be visible from the front.

+I looked at doing a similar thing with a USB adapter but this looked tricky.
+One issue is that connecting and disconnecting would still be applying pressure on the SnowGlobe, even if the adapter was embedded in moldable plastic.
+Also that forces the ESP32-S3 board to be in a particular place in the SnowGlobe.

+With a short USB cable, the physical affects of connecting and disconnecting are buffered by the short cable bending.

 ## First Steps - Factory Reset and Install Circuit Python
 [Top](#go-big "Top")<br>
 Here is how to configure the Qualia ESP32-S3 for Circuit Python<br>